ishimto/Lambdas_Automations/README.md

    ```

 4. **AWS Secrets Manager Configuration:**
-   The following secrets are managed in AWS Secrets Manager:
+   The following secrets are required in AWS Secrets Manager:

    ```json
    {